Understanding the Statute of Limitations for Wrongful Death in California

 While the standard filing period is two years, specific situations may extend or shorten the statute of limitations:

 • Discovery Rule: If the cause of death is only discovered after the passing, the statute of limitations begins from the date the cause was identified.
+In California, this is known as the “discovery rule,” which means the clock starts ticking only once the family learns that negligence played a role in their loved one’s death.
+This rule is particularly important in complex cases where the true cause isn’t immediately apparent.

 • Lawsuits Involving Minors: Minors have until two years after reaching the age of 18 to file a wrongful death claim for the loss of a parent.